Austin Tate's Planning Systems

 Interplan was created in 1972-1975 as part of Austin Tate's PhD, supervised by Professor Donald Michie at the Machine Intelligence Research Unit at the University of Edinburgh.

-Nonlin was created in 1975-1976 during the first year of the UK Science Research Council project entitled "Planning: a joint AI/OP Approach" whose Principal Investigator was Professor Bernard Meltzer.
-Lesley Daniel was the OR researcher on the project.
-Nonlin continued to be developed in the 1982-3 period in join work with Steve Vere at the NASA Jet Propulsion Laboratory (who created the DEVISER planner), and with Andrew Whiter at Systems Designers Ltd in the UK.
-Brian Drabble;s Excalibur planner built on Nonlin by adding a qualitative process reasoner.
+Nonlin was created in 1975-1976 during the first year of the UK Science Research Council project entitled "Planning: a joint AI/OR Approach" whose Principal Investigator was Professor Bernard Meltzer.
+Lesley Daniel was the Operational Research researcher on the project.
+Nonlin continued to be developed in the 1982-3 period in joint work with Steve Vere at the NASA Jet Propulsion Laboratory (who created the DEVISER planner), and with Andrew Whiter at Systems Designers Ltd in the UK.
+Brian Drabble's Excalibur planner built on Nonlin by adding a qualitative process reasoner.
+More details of Nonlin and publications about its technology and applications are available here.

 Traverser Documents